jo/grunt-couch/README.md

 #### options.merge

-Your can specify a directory which will be merged into all docs.
+Your can specify sources which will be merged into all docs.
 This is useful to provide defaults like templates and libs which are used in all ddocs.

 Eg: